Landslide and Disaster Preparedness in Japan

 The landslide that occurred in Atami, Japan, on a Saturday morning, 3rd July 2021, affected 300 homes, killed two people and left 20 others missing.
 Hundreds of rescuers began looking for survivors.

-Atami City has experienced more rainfall in the first few days of July than it usually does for the whole month, the BBC reports.
+The BBC reports that Atami City experienced more rainfall in the first few days of July than it usually does for the whole month.

-Governor Heita Kawakatsu tells reporters that “because of the heavy rain, the ground loosened, and the mudslide occurred…it picked up speed and swept away houses together with people” (At least two, 2021).
+Governor Heita Kawakatsu told reporters, “Because of the heavy rain, the ground loosened, and the mudslide occurred…it picked up speed and swept away houses together with people” (At least two, 2021).

-As more rains are forecasted in the next few days and with the additional warnings for further flooding in low-lying areas and sediment-related disasters, the residents of Shizuoka and other neighbouring prefectures of Kanagawa and Chiba were told to evacuate.
+As more rain is forecasted in the next few days, and with additional warnings for further flooding in low-lying areas and sediment-related disasters, the residents of Shizuoka and the neighbouring prefectures of Kanagawa and Chiba were told to evacuate.

-According to the BBC article, climate change makes these extreme weather events happen more frequently and become more destructive.
+According to the BBC article, climate change makes these extreme weather events more frequent and more destructive.
 Increasing rainfall events due to climate change will also raise the risk of devastating mudslides.

-But Japan is no stranger to landslides and flooding owing to its mountainous terrain.
-Its dense population – 75% of its assets are in flood-prone areas also contributes to the risk.
+But Japan is no stranger to landslides and flooding, owing to its mountainous terrain.
+Its dense population—75% of its assets are in flood-prone areas—contributes to the risk.

 Heavy floods and landslides killed at least 50 people in the Kyushu region of southwestern Japan about the same time last year.
-And in 2018, torrential rains that caused mudslides and floods have killed more than 114 people.
+In 2018, torrential rains that caused mudslides and floods have killed more than 114 people.

-According to a CNN report, a 2020 Japanese government report shows that Japan is averaging 1500 landslides every year in the past ten years, almost a 50% rise compared to the previous ten years.
+According to a CNN report, a 2020 Japanese government report shows that Japan has experienced an average of 1500 landslides every year for the past ten years, almost a 50% rise compared to the previous ten years.

 Japan’s Disaster Preparedness and Response

-To know Japan’s disaster management measures, including preparedness and response and disaster risk reduction strategies, click this link: Guide to disaster management measures in Japan
+To learn about Japan’s disaster management measures, including preparedness and response and disaster risk reduction strategies, click this link: Guide to disaster management measures in Japan

-We have also featured Japan’s climate adaptation good practices by its private sector in one of our blog posts.
+In one of our blog posts, we have also featured Japan’s climate adaptation good practices by its private sector.

 What causes mudslides, and can it be prevented?